danielcrenna/vault/ROADMAP.md

 Peers:
 [ ] Full replication (default)
-[ ] Partial replication
+[ ] Partial replication (DHT?)
-[ ] Pluggable peer protocols
 [ ] Proper peer network (Lidgren, Neo, etc.)
 [ ] Peer discovery over UPNP/UDP beacons
-[ ] Efficient peer replication
+[ ] Peer discovery with seeds
-[ ] Consensus with Paxos and/or Raft
+[ ] Consensus with Paxos and/or Raft?
-[ ] Pluggable consensus
+[ ] Pluggable consensus?
 [ ] Need a way to enforce coin settings are the same between peers (use chain hash)

 Misc:
+[ ] Fix merkle root hash implementation
-[ ] Dynamic serialization for block objects
-[ ] 100% unit test coverage
+[ ] Dynamic serialization for block objects (i.e. custom objects should be auto-serialized) [ ] 100% unit test coverage
 [ ] Audit access of _logger
 [ ] Audit access of JsonConvert
-[ ] Remove exceptions thrown when they can be handled higher up [ ] Investigate performance of removing first-class transaction objects [ ] Remove Index from KeyPair?
+[ ] Remove exceptions thrown when they can be handled higher up (see: Blockchain.cs) [ ] Investigate performance of removing first-class transaction objects [ ] Remove Index from KeyPair?
 [ ] Switch to NSec when it releases?